thatmlopsguy/thatmlopsguy.github.io/content/hire.md

 # 🤝 Let's work together

-I have been working professionally as a data scientist, machine learning engineer and devops since 2016.
+I have been working professionally as a data scientist and machine learning engineer since 2016.
+I found my passion in properly delivering code and creating a stable and capable infrastructure for it.
-Currently I am a cloud engineer working from Portugal 🇵🇹.
+I wanted to expose myself to a wider variety of projects and became a {Dev,ML}Ops and cloud consultant.

+I'm a cloud engineer specializing in container orchestration and multi-cloud architecture, currently based in Portugal 🇵🇹.
+My expertise centers around Kubernetes implementation and optimization, complemented by extensive experience with both Azure and AWS platforms.

 Most of my coding experience is with 🐍 Python, simply because it was the language I used at my first job.
 I started with flask, but then I discovered FastAPI which quickly became my favorite framework.